muffledMitosis/math-search/README.md

 # A really helpful mathematics search tool

-A simple script that uses ddgr in combination with bangs to help you query any time of math thing your heart can imagin
+A simple script that uses ddgr in combination with bangs to help you query any type of math thing your heart can imagine

 ## Usage